nielse63/312-Development/README.md

 If you are, however, looking for tutorials and/or boilerplates I'd highly recommend reading [Survive.js](http://survivejs.com/), and I've found the [React Boilerplate](http://reactboilerplate.com/) to be extremely helpful.

-<a href="mailto:erik@312development.com">Feel free to email me</a> with any questions you might have regarding how and why I did things the way I did and, as always, I welcome [any bugs you find and report](https://github.com/nielse63/312-Development/issues/new), as well as new [pull requests](https://github.com/nielse63/312-Development/compare).
+[Feel free to email me](mailto:erik@312development.com) with any questions you might have regarding how and why I did things the way I did and, as always, I welcome [any bugs you find and report](https://github.com/nielse63/312-Development/issues/new), as well as new [pull requests](https://github.com/nielse63/312-Development/compare).

 ### Error Reporting